Bauta Stone

 1972 sculpture by Randi A. Bjorge in Salt Lake City, Utah, U.S.

 Bauta Stone is a 1972 concrete sculpture by Randi A. Bjorge, installed in Salt Lake City's Jordan Park, in the U.S. state of Utah.
 The stele measures approximately 20 ft. x 35 in. x 16 in. and displays Norwegian symbols.

+The monument includes images of the midnight sun, a snowflake, a reminder of the mountain, fishing, shipping and farming.
+The designs are bordered by rosemaling.